doctrine/orm/UPGRADE.md

 Symfony/VarExporter in a better way.
 When we decided to remove this feature these two abstractions did not exist yet.

+WARNING: If you want to upgrade to 3.x and still use PARTIAL keyword in DQL with array or object hydrators, then you have to directly migrate to ORM 3.3.x or higher.
+PARTIAL keyword in DQL is not available in 3.0, 3.1 and 3.2 of ORM.

 ## Deprecate `\Doctrine\ORM\Query\Parser::setCustomOutputTreeWalker()`

 Use the `\Doctrine\ORM\Query::HINT_CUSTOM_OUTPUT_WALKER` query hint to set the output walker